Tsunder/pardus-script-fun-pack/README.md

 Shows estimated time until a leech repairs to full armor on ship overview screen.

 ### [Messaging ⭐](https://github.com/Tsunder/pardus-script-fun-pack/raw/master/userscripts/pardus_messaging.user.js)
 Adds some useful features to the standard IGM messaging in Pardus.
 Goes well with Multi-message.
+Based on work from Jirina.

 ### [Multi-message ⭐](https://github.com/Tsunder/pardus-script-fun-pack/raw/master/userscripts/pardus_multi_message.user.js)
 Enhances the Pardus message window to allow multiple recipients seperated by commas or newlines as well as configurable lists of pilot names that remain independent across universe.
-Based on work by Ivar (Artemis).
 Goes well with Messaging.
+Based on work by Ivar (Artemis), from the Waistelands.

 ### [Navigation Objects Namer](https://github.com/Tsunder/pardus-script-fun-pack/raw/master/userscripts/pardus_navigation_objects_namer.user.js)
 Names NPCs and ships on nav screen.